vjekoart/retrovizor/revizor/Readme.md

 0. Rethink Revizor in terms of "personal toolkit for building web applications"
     * In Readme.md there should be a status message: "Build a static web app, deploy to Debian server with nginx, collect basic analytics."
+    * Think about name "boring-toolkit"
 1. Toolkit
     * Add a higher layer of abstraction, transform from "Utility for web frontend" to "Toolkit for web applications"
-    * Find a place for infrastructure scripts
+    * Find a place for infrastructure scripts, and generalise, i.e. remove hardcoded "retrovizor.xyz" values
-    * Find a place for analytics script
+    * Find a place for analytics script, and generalies, i.e. remove hardcoded "retrovizor.xyz" values
+    * Extend `configuration.json` fields with selection of `infrastructure` and `analytics` types
     * Refactor: split `core.js` and `core.bits.js` to multiple files so they're readable and small.
 2. Define what's part of frontend Revizor when it comes to entry files, e.g. `index.html`, `index.css`, `index.js`
 3. Frontend: remove `buildType` property and stick with `native-library-bundle`
-4. Add initial version of SSR for web components
+4. [Not Alpha] Add initial version of SSR for web components
 5. Web frontend DX optimisations
     * Die loudly if expected files are not present, e.g. `src/index.{js|css}`
     * Add timestamps to console outputs